 EFTPOS is a widely known term around the world associated with debit and credit card payments.
 However in Australia, there is actually a subtle difference between EFTPOS (Electronic Funds Transfer at Point of Sale), and eftpos (lowercase).

-Generally, EFTPOS refers to any card machine that will accept debit and credit card payments - and is a globally recognised term.
-However, eftpos (lowercase) is a brand in Australia (run by eftpos Payments Australia Ltd), that makes it possible for businesses to receive payments from an Australian customer’s bank account through their debit card, allowing electronic payments at the point of sale.
+eftpos (lowercase) is a brand in Australia (run by eftpos Payments Australia Ltd), that makes it possible for businesses to receive payments from an Australian customer’s bank account through their debit card as electronic payments at the POS (point of sale).

 It’s important to note that you can only use an eftpos card in a few places outside of Australia, while Mastercard and Visa debit cards can be used overseas.